KonstantinKlepikov/myknowlegebase/_site/notes/docker-compose.md

       - ./webapp:/opt/webapp
 ```

-The next service is the [[postgress]] database, which opens port 5432 and uses the latest official Postgres image on Docker Hub.
+The next service is the [[postgres]] database, which opens port 5432 and uses the latest official Postgres image on Docker Hub.

 ```yml
 db: